OrchardCMS/OrchardCore/src/docs/reference/modules/Roles/README.md

 ## Roles Configuration

 Roles can be created and configured through the roles menu in the admin dashboard, but also through a recipe step.
-Note that the above-mentioned predefined permission stereotypes alone do not create the roles.
+Note that roles for features are not predefined.
+They are created out of predefined permission stereotypes.

 A sample of a roles configuration step: